ogungit/global-trade-analytics/README.md

     └── architecture.md

 ---
-## SQL Pipeline

-SQL scripts are stored in the `sql/` directory:

-- `schema.sql` – Creates the project schema
-- `stage.sql` – Defines the staging table for CSV ingestion
-- `raw.sql` – Standardizes columns into a raw layer
-- `fact.sql` – Builds the analytics-ready fact table
-- `analytics_views.sql` – Creates Top-N and trend views using window functions
-- `trade_balance.sql` – Computes annual exports, imports, and trade balance

-Scripts are designed to be executed in the order listed above after loading the CSV into the staging table.
----
 ## How to Use This Project

 1. Load the CSV data into PostgreSQL using the staging scripts